 - The Last Word: First-person essay on various topics written by a UT alumnus, a member of faculty/staff or a student

 - The magazine does not publish notices of deaths, honors, promotions, weddings or births of children, which may be included in campus alumni publications

-- The managing editor makes assignments for stories and photography and reserves the right to hire freelance writers and photographers.
+- The executive editor makes assignments for stories and photography and reserves the right to hire freelance writers and photographers.
 Expectations for assignments will be discussed in advance.
 Freelance contributors are paid upon receipt of the article or photos, and fee is determined prior to completion of the assignment.

 - The editorial staff will reject copy if it is inappropriate, poorly written, not delivered on schedule or not in keeping with this editorial policy or the overall messaging of the University.

 - Writers and photographers may be asked to submit published samples of previous work before Our Tennessee contracts with them.